There are better options than over-paying for 500 channels you don't watch.

 Prime Video enables you to watch an extensive library of both movies and TV shows for just $8.99 per month, after a 30-day free trial.
 You can also subscribe to more than 100 premium channels, including HBO, Showtime and Starz, as well as dozens of regular TV channels.
 However, unlike regular cable TV, you only have to pay for the channels that you actually watch.

 Amazon Prime Video is a service of Amazon Prime, which is what you're actually signing up for.
 That includes 2-day free shipping and a litany of other benefits.
+If you need a device to help you stream, the Amazon Fire TV stick is relatively cheap.

 With HBO, Showtime, and Starz you’re given a choice, where you can rent a single TV episode, typically for a $1.99, or an entire season at $29.99 (prices vary).
 You can also rent movies for typically $3.99 for 48 hours, or you can buy the video for $15 or less (with $13.99 being a common purchase price).